ConesaLab/TensorPLS/README.md

   <img src="https://github.com/alejanner/TensorPLS/blob/main/man/figures/overviewTensorPLS.png" alt="Pipeline overview" width="400">
 </p>

-# 4) Tutorial: How to use TensorPLS?
+# 4) Tutorial: How to use TensorPLS:

 Here we show a minimal workflow using TensorPLS on example data, this example consider a very large dataset with 136 Subjects, 21285 features (Genes) and 5 time points.
 So we need to expect for those type of dataset a significant computational time in Steps like imputation (if needed).